“And then I turned into nobody.”

 “It wasn’t just my parents, though,” Hajar elaborates.
 “My husband was terrified to inform his parents about our decision, and when he did, things got substantially worse.”

-While the family seemed religiously inclined, never missing prayers and having some “Muslim standards,” children—or grandchildren for the matter—were not of a priority nor a pleasure.
+The family seemed religiously inclined.
+While never missing prayers and having some “Muslim standards,” children—or grandchildren for that matter—were neither a priority nor a pleasure.

 Making Sacrifices that Go Unnoticed